SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- **First Day of Spring (Vernal Equinox):** March 20th marks the astronomical first day of spring in the Northern Hemisphere.
+- First Day of Spring: March 20th marks the spring equinox, also known as the vernal equinox.
+It is one of two points in the year when day and night are nearly the same length, marking the beginning of spring in the Northern Hemisphere.

+- Great American Meatout: An event that encourages people to try a plant-based diet for a day.
+It has been observed on March 20th since 1985.

-- **National Native HIV/AIDS Awareness Day:** An observance to recognize the impact of HIV/AIDS on Native populations in the United States.
+- National Native HIV/AIDS Awareness Day: A day to
-- **World Storytelling Day (USA participation):** Although a global event, the USA takes part in this celebration of the art of oral storytelling, with events potentially scheduled on this day.
-- **Great American Meat
 ### Positive Qoute
 ------
-"Every new sunrise brings a fresh chance to dance with your dreams 🌅💃✨"
+"Every sunrise brings new hope and endless possibilities.
+Embrace the day with a heart full of gratitude and a smile that shines like the sun! 😊🌅🌟"